rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 The `<q> | query_stats` [pipe](https://docs.victoriametrics.com/victorialogs/logsql/#pipes) returns the following execution statistics for the given [query `<q>`](https://docs.victoriametrics.com/victorialogs/logsql/#query-syntax):

-- `BytesReadColumnsHeaders` - the number of bytes read from disk for columns headers.
-Use [`fields` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#fields-pipe) for reducing the number of bytes read for columns headers.
+- `BytesReadColumnsHeaders` - the number of bytes read from disk for column headers.
+Use [`fields` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#fields-pipe) for reducing the number of bytes read for column headers.
 - `BytesReadColumnsHeaderIndexes` - the number of bytes read from disk for column header indexes.
 - `BytesReadBloomFilters` - the number of bytes read from disk for bloom filters.
 - `BytesReadValues` - the number of bytes read from disk for [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model).